brettlungal/brettlungal.github.io/README.md

             gem -v
             ```
     * #### For MacOS
         1. MacOS comes with Ruby and Ruby Gems pre-installed.
-To verify this run the following command
+To verify this run the following command.
+A version should be returned after running each command.
             ```bash
             ruby -v
             ```